 1. Remove leveled bins from your classroom library.

 Leveled books have a place in your classroom.
 A level on a book is a tool to help a teacher choose books that lift a reader’s understanding of reading.
 A leveled text is best used when providing small reading group instruction.
 A level on a book is not a means for a student to choose what they want to read.
 You want to help your readers choose books in real-life ways.
 When I look for new books to read I read the summary of the book, I do sometimes judge a book by its cover, I read book reviews, and get recommendations from friends.
 I never look at what level the book is.
-If you would like read more about using text levels in your classroom click any of the links below.
+If you would like to read more about using text levels in your classroom click any of the links below.

 2. Learn about your students’ interests and passions.

 Learning about your students and their interests is a good teaching practice for so many reasons.
 This allows you to build a sense of caring and community in your classroom and also helps with differentiating your teaching.
 Let your students see you as a reader by sharing with them what types of books you like to read.
 Take an interest inventory to get an idea of what your students like to read, what they are interested in and what they would like to learn more about, and bring those books into your classroom.
 One year, I had a 2nd grade student bring in a Little House on the Prairie book for me.
 She knew I loved thrillers and mystery novels and thought I should branch out to historical fiction.
-Not only did we have some great conversations about Little House on the Prairie that year, but we also had a waiting list for books in our new Little House on the Prairie bin.
+Not only did we have some great conversations about Little House on the Prairie that year, but we also had a waiting list for books in our new Little House on the Prairie book bin.

 3. Provide books as rewards (or give no rewards)